GoogleCloudPlatform/iot-device-sdk-embedded-c/README.md

 3. Follow the steps in the examples README.md files to provision the device credentials and build the client applications.
 4. Run `make` in the examples home folders.
 The `make` process automatically downloads the Google Root CA PEM file to the example directories.
 The file enables TLS when communicating with Cloud IoT Core.

-To securely connect to Cloud IoT Core, the [Google Root CA PEM file](https://pki.google.com/roots.pem) must be in the example directory.
-The `make` process automatically downloads the Google Root CA PEM file to the example directory.
+To securely connect to Cloud IoT Core, a root CA `.pem` file must be in the current working directory of the example executables.
+By default, the file is in `res/trusted_RootCA_certs/roots.pem` and contains two certificates that validate Cloud IoT Core credentials.
+The `make` process automatically moves this file from `res/trusted_RootCA_certs/roots.pem` to the correct location.

 To maintain a secure connection with Cloud IoT Core, we strongly recommend that you perform frequent security-related firmware updates.